-RECALLING ALSO resolution AG/RES..
-445 (IX-O/79), on the promotion of human rights, and resolutions AG/RES..
-510 (X-O/80), AG/RES..
-618 (XII-O/82), AG/RES..
-666 (XIII-O/83), and AG/RES..
+RECALLING ALSO resolution AG/RES.
+445 (IX-O/79), on the promotion of human rights, and resolutions AG/RES.
+510 (X-O/80), AG/RES.
+618 (XII-O/82), AG/RES.
+666 (XIII-O/83), and AG/RES.
 742 (XIV-O/84), on forced disappearance;

-TAKING INTO ACCOUNT resolutions AG/RES..
-2134 (XXXV-O/05), AG/RES..
-2231 (XXXVI-O/06), AG/RES..
-2295 (XXXVII-O/07), and AG/RES..
+TAKING INTO ACCOUNT resolution AG/RES.
+2134 (XXXV-O/05) on persons who have disappeared and resolutions AG/RES.
+2231 (XXXVI-O/06), AG/RES.
+2295 (XXXVII-O/07), and AG/RES.
 2416 (XXXVIII-O/08), on persons who have disappeared and assistance to members of their families;

-TAKING INTO ACCOUNT ALSO the International Convention for the Protection of All Persons from Enforced Disappearance, adopted in 2006 by Resolution 61/177 of the General Assembly, which, in its Preamble and in Article 24.2 recognizes the right to the truth in that it states that each victim has the right to know the truth regarding the circumstances of the enforced disappearance, the progress and results of the investigation and the fate of the disappeared person and states the obligation of each State Party to take appropriate measures in this regard;
+TAKING INTO ACCOUNT ALSO the International Convention for the Protection of All Persons from Enforced Disappearance, adopted in 2006 by the United Nations General Assembly through resolution 61/177, which, in its Preamble and in Article 24.2, recognizes the right to the truth in that it states that each victim has the right to know the truth regarding the circumstances of the enforced disappearance, the progress and results of the investigation, and the fate of the disappeared person, and establishes that it is the obligation of each state party to take appropriate measures in this regard;

-NOTING that the General Assembly has received the reports from the Inter-American Commission on Human Rights (IACHR) on the situation of human rights in certain countries of the region, which refer to the right to the truth and recognize that the disappearance of persons causes suffering and hardship, especially to relatives and any other person having a legitimate interest, who are uncertain about their fate and unable to provide them with legal, moral, and material assistance;
+NOTING that the General Assembly has received the reports of the Inter-American Commission on Human Rights (IACHR) on the human rights situation in certain countries of the region, which refer to the right to the truth and recognize that the disappearance of persons causes suffering and hardship, especially to family members and any other person having a legitimate interest, who are uncertain about their fate and unable to provide them with legal, moral, and material assistance;

-NOTING ALSO that the Inter-American Commission on Human Rights and the Inter-American Court of Human Rights have recognized the right to the truth in their respective recommendations and judgments in various individual cases of human rights violations;
+NOTING ALSO that the IACHR and the Inter-American Court of Human Rights have recognized the right to the truth in their respective recommendations and judgments in various individual cases of human rights violations;